LIMINALS OF THE FAR NORTH

-Many derelict coal mines still stand on the mountainsides like ghostly monuments, looking down on civilisation as a reminder of the formerly thriving industry.
+Many derelict coal mines still stand alongside newer structures on the mountainsides like ghostly monuments, looking down on civilisation as a reminder of the formerly thriving industry.
 Taubanesentralen, sometimes referred to as ‘The Spider Building’ because of its elevated presence, serves as the main mining ropeway station for the last remaining coal mine operational in Longgyearbyen - Mine 7 (Truve 7).
-Pyramiden, a once prosperous coal mining town under the administration of the Soviet Union, has become a tourist destination in itself.
-Following its abandonment at the collapse of the Soviet Union, the architecture and all its features, including the world’s northernmost statue of Lenin, remain untouched, frozen in time by the sub-zero temperatures.
+Pyramiden, a once prosperous coal mining town under the administration of the Soviet Union, has become a tourist destination in itself where satellite phones serve as the only means of communication and visitors can stay overnight in the former guesthouses under the supervision of armed guides.

 Svalbard is not typically a place people spend their entire lives or where families are continued through generations, although a few family generations do reside there.
 People have generally come and gone, contributing to Svalbard’s distinctive history.
-The history of Svalbard is rich in tragic events, and graves are the most common relics of culture.
+The history of the islands is rich in tragic events, and graves are common relics of culture.

 With global warming being one of the most important issues of our time, research and tourism have become important supplementary industries in Svalbard, featuring among others the University Centre and the Global Seed Vault, which houses seed samples from all over the world should we need them in the event of large scale human-made or natural disaster.
 The latter underwent major renovations in 2018 after the entrance to the Vault was breached by melting permafrost following continuously rising temperatures.

-With plans to close the two operational coal mines that remain, Svalbard now finds itself in a confused identity: part hub of pioneering scientific research on the front line of climate change, part otherworldly tourist destination at the end of the earth.
+With plans to close its sole operational coal mine, Svalbard now finds itself in a confused identity: part hub of pioneering scientific research on the front line of climate change, part otherworldly tourist destination at the end of the earth.

 This project was shot over two visits to Svalbard, with funding assistance from Newcastle College's Michael Ormerod Travel Award.